stefanoa/SASlideMenu/README.md

 The repository is an Xcode 4 project that contains two example of the usage of the library and the library itself.

 # Usage
 You can create two type of SASlide menu, Static and Dynamic.
-The Static type support static cells, you can add static items and directly connect them via segues to your desired view controller, however the static type must inherit from UITableViewController and if too many items are added the menu will scroll with also the content, which is not desiderable.
-The Dynamic type support unlimeted tables of menu items, content controller caching and right side menu, however it requires a little more code.
+The Static type support static cells, you can add static items and directly connect them via segues to your desired view controller, however the static type must inherit from UITableViewController and if too many items are added the content will scroll with the menu, which is not desiderable.
+The Dynamic type support unlimited tables of menu items, content controller caching and right side menu.
+However, it requires a little more code.

 To use them in your in your projects follow these steps: